-Most of the non-residential ELRP pilots did not deliver statistically significant demand reductions in PY 2024 while the A.4 residential battery storage pilot did deliver substantial significant savings.
-For other pilots there is room for improvement.
-The recommendations below may not be currently funded and may not be within PG&E's control, and costs and feasibility need to be considered alongside other research and program priorities.
+The non-residential ELRP pilots did not deliver statistically significant demand reductions in PY 2024 while the A.4 residential battery storage pilot did deliver substantial significant savings.
+For both pilots there is room for improvement.
+The recommendations below may not be currently funded and may not be within SCE's control, and costs and feasibility need to be considered alongside other research and program priorities.